Morning Departure: Plot

-They begin to prepare for escape, but Snipe now hangs back, falsely claiming he has hurt his arm in the scuffle.
-He insists that Marks should go.
-Marks and the other three escape safely through the hatch and are picked up by the salvage vessels.
+Then Snipe hangs back, falsely claiming he has hurt his arm in the scuffle.
+He insists that Marks go.
+Marks and the other three exit through the conning tower and are picked up by the salvage vessels.
 Below, Manson has a fainting fit, which he says is a result of having previously suffered from malaria, but Snipe catches him using both arms without difficulty.
-Cheerfully at first, the four begin the wait for the salvage operation.
+Cheerfully at first, the four wait for the salvage operation.

 Above, all goes well to begin with, in fine weather.
-Divers manage to secure cables under the submarine, which is slowly winched up, but only fifteen feet per day can be achieved.
+Divers manage to secure cables under the submarine, which is slowly winched up fifteen feet per day.
 However, as the days go by, the weather turns, and soon there is a full storm at sea.
-As a result, the submarine shifts on the cables, and sinks again to the floor of the sea.
-Manson has remained in ill-health below, nursed with care by Snipe.
-However, chlorine begins to leak from a site next to his bunk.
-Manson is overcome by the gas, and dies.
+As a result, the submarine shifts on the cables, and sinks again to the sea floor.
+Manson has remained in ill-health below, nursed by Snipe.
+However, chlorine begins to leak from a site next to his bunk; Manson is overcome by the gas and dies.

-The storm is so bad that the captain of the salvage ship decides his own men are at risk, and abandons the salvage operation altogether.
+The storm is so bad that the captain of the salvage ship decides his own men are at risk and abandons the salvage operation altogether.
 The three left in the submarine sense that there is no hope for them.
 The film ends with Armstrong reading from a naval prayer book.

-From early scenes in the film, and from dialogue throughout, the viewer is given insights into the personal and home lives of the crew, their hopes, and their now thwarted ambitions.
-For example, Snipe is married to a wayward wife, whom he idolises; whilst Armstrong has been offered a lucrative shore job by his wealthy father-in-law, and had been planning to leave the Navy to take it up as soon as this patrol was over.
+From early scenes in the film, and from dialogue throughout, the viewer is given insights into the personal lives of the crew, their hopes and ambitions.
+For example, Snipe is married to a wayward wife, whom he idolises, whilst Armstrong has been offered a lucrative shore job by his wealthy father-in-law and had been planning to leave the Navy to take it up as soon as this patrol was over.